 We compute the effect of dilutive securities using the treasury stock method and average market prices during the period.
-The calculation of diluted earnings per share for 2001 excludes 5.7 million options granted in 2001, the inclusion of which would have an antidilutive impact for the period.
+We use the if-converted method for convertible debt.

-3. Marriott Rewards
+Marriott Rewards

 We defer revenue received from managed, franchised, and Marriott-owned/leased hotels and program partners equal to the fair value of our future redemption obligation.
 We recognize the component of revenue from program partners that corresponds to program maintenance services over the expected life of the points awarded.
 Upon the redemption of points, we recognize as revenue the amounts previously deferred, and recognize the corresponding expense relating to the cost of the awards redeemed.
-The liability for the Marriott Rewards program was \$580 million at March 23, 2001 and \$554 million at December 29, 2000, of which \$354 million and \$310 million, respectively, are included in other long-term liabilities in the accompanying consolidated balance sheet.
+The liability for the Marriott Rewards program was \$611 million at September 7, 2001 and \$554 million at December 29, 2000, of which \$390 million and \$310 million, respectively, are included in other long-term liabilities in the accompanying condensed consolidated balance sheet.

-4. Dispositions
+Dispositions